Patent Agent vs Patent Attorney: Everything You Need to Know

 Getting a Patent: Where to Start

 There are a few parts of the patent application process you can do yourself before choosing and hiring a patent agent or attorney.
 First, you can conduct a free patent search at the U.S. Patent Office website.
-In order to see patent drawings, you will need software to read TIFF images; this is available through a link on the Patent Office website.
+To see patent drawings, you will need software to read TIFF images; this is available through a link on the Patent Office website.
 You can also search for patents at www.google.com/patents.

 Tips for Getting a Patent